anikhalder/i3PCF/README.md

 classy.pyx:35:9: 'int_t' is not a type identifier
 ```

-Then edit the classy.pyx file inside the class_public/python/ folder and change that following line to:
+Then edit the classy.pyx file inside the class_public/python/ folder and change the following line, where the error occurred, to:

 ```
 #ctypedef np.int_t DTYPE_i
 ctypedef np.int64_t DTYPE_i
 ```

-Then, execute the following commands:
+Then, compile and install the classy python package by executing the following commands:

 ```
 cd ..